Founders' Day Weekend recognizes the founding of Alcoholics Anonymous on Mother's Day 1935 in the Gate Lodge at Stan Hywet.

 - Complimentary admission to the Gate Lodge

-- Free parking on Friday and Saturday on the Great Meadow.
-Complimentary parking in the main lot on Sunday
+- Free parking on Friday and Saturday, June 12 and June 13 on the Great Meadow.

-- Listen to music on Rock N Recovery provided by 91.3 The Summit
+- Enjoy live music presented by Rock N Recovery powered by 91.3 The Summit

 - Leave your personal story in the Reflections Tent journal